 The discovery of aspirin in 1897 and penicillin in 1928 has had a tremendous impact on medicine.
 Aspirin and penicillin were and still are the "miracle makers" in medicine.
 Would metformin, the famous anti-diabetic medication, be the next miracle maker and join the aspirin-penicillin club to save millions of lives by acting as an anti-cancer?

 Lurking everywhere, cancer continues exponentially to expand and so does the medical research to tame it!
-Clinicians and research scientists are working around the clock to find a way to gain control of bizarre proliferation of cancer cells.
-Recent researches have centered on metabolism of cancer cells, and modulators of metabolism are being tested clinically.
+Clinicians and research scientists are working around the clock to find a way to gain control of the bizarre proliferation of cancer cells.
+Recent research has centered on the metabolism of cancer cells, and modulators of metabolism are being tested clinically.

 In the upcoming years, we will see if metformin could be a miracle maker next to aspirin and penicillin.
 Let`s hope that it could!

 Executive Director of The Canadian Academy of Sports Nutrition